ynput/ayon-documentation/website/docs/artist_hosts_hiero.md

 ### Apply Colorspace Clips

-This tool will set any defined colorspace definition from ayon `Settings / Project / Anatomy / Color Management and Output Formats / Hiero / Colorspace on Inputs by regex detection` to any matching clip's source path.
+This tool will set any defined colorspace definition from AYON `Settings / Project / Anatomy / Color Management and Output Formats / Hiero / Colorspace on Inputs by regex detection` to any matching clip's source path.

 #### Result